what each command does and why it’s used:

 npm install axios react-router-dom bootstrap react-bootstrap

-: For making HTTP requests to your Spring Boot API.react-router-dom
+axios: For making HTTP requests to your Spring Boot API.react-router-dom: For routing in the React app.bootstrapandreact-bootstrap: For styling and UI components.

-Add Bootstrap CSS to src/index.js
+Add Bootstrap CSS to src/index.js:

 import 'bootstrap/dist/css/bootstrap.min.css';